-Earlier, we talked about how new hires who don’t mesh with your organization can exacerbate already high turnover rates.
-The solution there is to emphasize your culture and mission.
+Earlier, we talked about how new hires who don’t mesh with your organisation can exacerbate already high turnover rates.
+The solution there is to emphasise your culture and mission.
 Check and check.

 Now let’s say you found your next all-star hires.
 They’re great fits and eager to get started.
 Digital onboarding builds on their excitement by reinforcing the culture and mission that brought them to you in the first place.
-The result is engaged employees who bought in and set up for success.
-This leads to longer tenures and happier, healthier employees.
+The result is engaged personnel who bought in and set up for success.
+This leads to longer tenures and happier, healthier personnel.

 [Looking for more onboarding tips and tricks?
 See How successful onboarding kickstarts employee engagement and retention.]